What is a Mission?

 Any Mission can be duplicated or templated.
 If they’ve been completed, you’ll find them under the “Completed Missions” tab.

 The best part is, you don’t have to be the Mission owner to take advantage of this feature!
-Templates will be saved to the organization and available to anyone in the organization in “New Missions”, duplicates will show up as personal drafts.
+Templates will be saved to the organization and available to anyone in the organization.
+Once selected, they will show up in “Planned Missions” to fine-tune for the next client or opportunity.

 Why should I upload a picture?